 Completely worthy of a Joey Tribbiani moment, it’s the kind of sandwich you have to get all over your face and down your arms to do it the justice it deserves – with ragu typically dripping down the sides of the saucy package.
 Made with cafone bread, the crusty dish was born out of love, served up by Neapolitan mothers and including a full, hearty meal stuffed inside – traditionally, ragu and meatballs.

 Now, many years later, it’s a street food classic – with fillings such as Nutella, veggies, stews and more being stuffed inside the homely bread.
 And the best part of all?
-It’s officially arrived in Manchester.
+It’s here in Manchester.

 Brought to us by new kids on the block, MIRA, the Cuzzetiello can be enjoyed in three variations: the Diego, the Balls and the Juicy ‘Gine.